inaniwaudon/twitter-intersection/README.md

 ### get the following

-- get JSON files described the following of a user in
+- get JSON files mentioning the following of a user
-- output files splited by 200 users as `./output/${screen-name}-${index}.json)`
+- output files split by 200 users as `./output/${screen-name}-${index}.json)`
-- Caution: `friends/list`, the endpoint of Twitter API, is restricted to 15 calls in 15 minutes.
+- **Caution**: `friends/list`, the endpoint of Twitter API, is restricted to 15 calls in 15 minutes.

 ```
-node intersection.js -f -u screen_name
+$ node intersection.js -f -u screen_name
 ```

 ### intersect

-- load JSON files and output the intersection
+- load JSON files written two persons' following in and output the intersection

 ```
-node intersection.js -i -u screen_name0, screen_name1
+$ node intersection.js -i -u screen_name0, screen_name1
 ```

 ### check the remaining trial